 As opposed to episodic memory, semantic memory is not affected by Amnesia which is a condition when one's memory is lost.
 However, semantic memory is affected by Agnosia (loss of knowledge- it can be the loss of ability to recognize objects, persons, sounds, shapes, or smells).
 Furthermore, it is unrelated to context and personal relevance.

 Teachable Language Comprehender (TLC) Collins and Quillian (1969)

 The Hierarchical Network mModel (HNM) by Collins & Quillian (1969), was the first systematic model of semantic memory.
-From this, TLC (a computer program) was created to model human language comprehension. its goal is to comprehend text input by relating it to a pre-existing large semantic network (SN) representing rules already known about the world.
+From this, TLC (a computer program) was created to model human language comprehension.
+Its goal is to comprehend text input by relating it to a pre-existing large semantic network (SN) representing rules already known about the world.
 The model suggests that semantic memory is organised into a series of hierarchical networks, consisting of nodes and properties.
 A node is a major concept, such as 'animal, bird, canary'.
 A property, attribute or feature is, as expected, a property of that concept.
 For example 'has wings, is yellow'.
 The model is arranged as a hierarchy, with the more widely encompassing nodes stored on the higher levels.
 The model can be said to 'comprehend' a sentence if it successfully relates inputs to the knowledge base.
 Learning is accomplished by incorporating any successfully comprehended rules into the SN.